scraggo/scraggo.github.io/_posts/2017-09-01-number-guess-oop.md

 ---
 layout: post
-title:  "Using a Class / OOP to Organize a Simple Game"
+title:  "Using a Class in Python as a Code Wrapper for a Simple Game"
-date:   2017-09-02 19:45:31 +0530
+date:   2017-07-01 19:45:31 +0530
 categories: ["python"]
 author: "Dave Cohen"
 ---

-# Using a Class / OOP to Organize a Simple Game
+- Using a Class in Python as a Code Wrapper for a Simple Game

-Reading about object-oriented design in programming used to excite and intimidate me at the same time.
+Object-oriented design in programming may be exciting to some and intimidating to others.
 I worked through a number of excellent tutorials and books on the subject, but nothing really helped me apply the concepts to my own code.
-I decided to take a stab at converting a working program that *didn't* use OOP and organize it with a single class.
+I decided to convert a working program that *didn't* use OOP and wrap it in a single class.

 The program I chose was [Guess the Number](https://inventwithpython.com/chapter4.html) written by Al Sweigart for his book Invent Your Own Computer Games with Python.
-This book is an excellent way to learn Python 3 (not to mention fun!)
+This book is an excellent way to learn Python 3 (and also a fun way!)

-After you've studied the code, you'll notice that the game runs only once.
+After you've looked at the code, you'll notice that the game doesn't include any options.
+It runs only once.
 There are no functions, only global variables.
-It does well for its purpose as a program that teaches beginners, but it's not extendable as-is.
-You could certainly wrap it all in a single-function, then wrap that function in a `while` loop, and that would solve the above problems, but I wanted to go beyond this simple addition.
+It does well for its purpose as a program that teaches beginning concepts, but it's not extendable as-is.
+You could certainly wrap it all in a single "main" function, then wrap that function in a `while` loop, and that would solve a few problems, but I wanted to go beyond those simple additions.

-The full code for the class-extended program is [here](https://github.com/scraggo/Python-Small-Projects/blob/master/number-guess-oop.py).
+The full code for the class-extended program is [here](https://github.com/scraggo/Python-Small-Projects/blob/master/number_guess_oop.py).
 Below, I will explain the additions and changes from adding object-orientation.

 ```python
 class Game: